 IAEA-TEL-2012-03 World Wide Open Proficiency Test

-Status: Individual evaluation reports available
+Status: Final evaluation reports in preparation

 World-wide proficiency test, IAEA-TEL-2012-03, on the determination of anthropogenic gamma-emitters in water in the presence of natural background, of radio-caesium in hay and of both natural and anthropogenic radionuclides in soil samples